Being active in pregnancy

-Is it safe to run in the first trimester?
+Is it safe to run while pregnant in the first trimester?

 It is very normal to worry about the safety of your growing baby in the first trimester – but medically it is absolutely possible to carry on running while pregnant first trimester.